photoprism/photoprism-docs/docs/user-guide/library/webdav.md

 # WebDAV File Upload #

-!!! tldr ""
-    You can disable WebDAV in [Advanced Settings](../settings/advanced.md).
-For security reasons, the built-in WebDAV server is automatically disabled when running in [public mode](../../getting-started/config-options.md) without authentication.

 WebDAV-compatible apps and clients such as Microsoft's Windows Explorer and Apple's Finder can connect directly to PhotoPrism, allowing you to open, edit, and delete files from a remote device as if they were local: